Concurrent Alcohol and Adderall Abuse

 Alcohol acts as a central nervous system depressant, meaning that the drug is slowing down the heartbeat.
 When the drugs are used in conjunction, the signals going to the heart can get mixed, causing the organ to start beating out of rhythm.
 When the heart beats out of rhythm, an arrhythmia can occur, which can be extremely dangerous.

 If the heart can’t get back into rhythm, an arrhythmia can cause death .
 Other serious side effects of using both drugs in conjunction include:

-Treatment for Co-occurring Alcohol and Adderall Addiction
+Treatment for Co-Occurring Alcohol and Adderall Addiction

 There are several rehab programs available locally to anyone interested in fighting an alcohol or an Adderall addiction.
 There are also many rehab centers that treat both addictions concurrently.
 There are usually two rehab options for patients seeking to get sober—inpatient rehab programs and outpatient rehab programs.

-Outpatient programs do not require patients to stay overnight, though patients must check in with a medical professional at least once per day.
+Outpatient rehab programs do not require patients to stay overnight, though patients must check in with a medical professional at least once per day.
 Both program types offer many of the same services and support systems.

-Statistics for Alcohol and Adderall
+Statistics for Alcohol and Adderall Use

 The usage of prescription drugs is rising in the United States, with college students more likely to abuse stimulants such as Adderall than other groups.
-This is a troubling trend because of the high rate of binge drinking and alcohol intoxication among college students.
+This is a troubling trend because of the high rates of binge drinking and alcohol intoxication among college students.